 Kate has already worked on several projects focused on regulating myeloma dissemination and its interactions with bone marrow.
-Funding from Cure Cancer Australia will enable her to build on this solid base.
+Funding from Cure Cancer will enable her to build on this solid base, she says.

-“Without an established track record in obtaining research grants, it can be near impossible to get one’s foot in the door in many funding schemes,” she says.
+“Without an established track record in obtaining research grants, it can be near impossible to get one’s foot in the door in many funding schemes,” she adds.